roman-milk/roman-milk.github.io/miranda-and-geraldine.md

+===

- ****** Miranda and Geraldine Ch.
-03 ****** byStoryTeller07© Miranda parked up and had to pull Geraldine out of the car.
+Miranda parked up and had to pull Geraldine out of the car.
 Miranda whipped her ass once with a leash.
 "You will do as you are told, you naughty pet, or I'll have to clip this leash to you're collar and drag you around the mall.
 Got that, Susie, pet?"
 Miranda asked, while looking fiercely into her pet's eyes.

  Geraldine fingered the collar on being reminded of it.
 It belonged to a pet that died last year, and now she wore it as a stark reminder of the dire relationship enforced upon her, by the damn girl.
 It still had the pet name on the front, Susie, so that's what Miranda called her.